gyenabubakar/tasksheet-app/context/README.md

 # `/context` directory

-This directory contains all everything React Context.
+This directory contains all React Context providers.

 If you need to create a context/provider, do it in this directory.